jacksleight/laravel-omni/README.md

 # Omni

-Omni is a Laravel package and Vite plugin for building universal single-file Blade components that can easily opt in or out of Livewire features.
+Omni is a Laravel package and Vite plugin for building universal single-file Blade/Livewire components.

-> **⚠️ Experimental:** This package is experimental and could change.
-Some things may not behave as expected, see known [differences](#known-differences) and [issues](#known-issues).

 The core goals of Omni are:

+- A single type of view, everything’s a component
-- A single API for defining components
+- A single API for defining all components
-- A single syntax for mounting and rendering components
+- A single syntax for mounting and rendering all components
-- A single directory structure for organising components
+- A single directory structure for organising all components
 - A single file for all component concerns (logic, template, styles and scripts)

 All Omni components can: